OSLabTools/nicetoolbox/docs/tutorials/tutorial1_dataset_single_view.md

 Create a file `./machine_specific_paths.toml`, you can also copy and rename the file `./machine_specific_paths_template.toml`.
 For more information, see [machine-specific config](../getting_started.md#1-create-your-machine-specific-config).

-**Placeholders instead of absolute paths:** Note that it is best practice not to use absolute paths in any other files in the NICE Toolbox Though absolute paths do not cause errors, they hinder collaboration and greatly decrease the readability of code.
+**Placeholders instead of absolute paths:** Note that it is best practice not to use absolute paths in any other files in the NICE Toolbox.
+Though absolute paths do not cause errors, they hinder collaboration and greatly decrease the readability of code.
 Instead, `datasets_folder_path` and `conda_path` are available in the other config files in `./configs/` as placeholders - use as `<datasets_folder_path>` and `<conda_path>` directly in strings.